TG4: On the air

 The total cost in establishing the transmission and links networks, and the construction of the station's headquarters in the Connemara Gaeltacht, was IR£16.1 million (€20.4 million).
 Annual running costs increased from IR£10.2 million (€12.95 million) in 1996 to IR£16 million (€20.3 million) in 2001, and €30 million in 2006.

 In fewer than six months from the launch of Teilifís na Gaeilge, almost 65% of Ireland's television sets were able to receive the channel and the nightly audience had risen to 250,000 viewers.
 Three months later, in May 1997, independent research revealed that the station was able to attract audiences of 500,000, or 68% of television sets in Ireland, for at least one hour's viewing per week.

 Very significant assistance in non-monetary terms comes from RTÉ which is required to provide over 360 hours of programming annually at no cost to TG4.
 TnaG did not come on air until 1996.
 The initial aim was to show one hour of Irish-language programming each night, increasing to two hours by 1999.

 Initial criticisms of the planned station came from journalist Kevin Myers who derided TnaG as a white elephant, calling it 'Teilifís De Lorean', in a reference to the ill-fated DeLorean Motor Company.
+The launch of the channel was seen with massive uncertainties, especially regarding its viability as a commercial company, precisely at a time when the television market was inclinating more towards audience fragmentation, with the appearance of narrow themed channels with specific targets.
+By 1998, the channel had an audience of 340,000 viewers, up from 167,500 in 1996/97.
+In order to increase its revenue, TnaG started producing English versions of some of its TV series, using Ireland Network Television as an intermediary for worldwide sales.
+By then, Ros na Rún was sold to channels in Scotland, Wales and the USA; C.U.
+Burn to Wales; Draíocht to Australia; Spastoireacht to Finland; Barrabas to Spain and South Africa, Sult to the USA and An Bealach o Dheas to the Travel Channel.